Skip to Main Content

 • Represented both hospitals and physicians in various ambulatory surgery and other health services joint ventures.

-• Represented a nonprofit hospital system in connection with a "virtual" merger with a hospital authority, pursuant a joint operating agreement.
+• Represented a nonprofit hospital system in connection with a "virtual" merger with a hospital authority, pursuant to a joint operating agreement.

 Reimbursement